Update scan

 For information on updating remediation scans and request body examples, see Manage Remediation Scans.

-Requires the Scan Operator [24] user role and Can Edit [64] scan permissions.
+Requires the Scan Operator [24] user role and the Can Edit [64] scan permission.
+Alternatively, requires the VM.VM_SCAN.VM_SCAN.EDIT custom role privilege.
 See Roles and Permissions.

 Path Params